Incinerating Toilet vs. Composting Toilet: Comparison and Buying Guide

 Energy consumption

-For operating the incinerating toilets, you need to have an incessant connection of electrical wirings; on the other hand, composting toilets need an electricity consumption that is usually very less, and they can be operated through battery or solar power.
+To operate the incinerating toilets, you need to have an incessant connection of electrical wirings; on the other hand, composting toilets need an electricity consumption that is usually very less, and they can be operated through battery or solar power.
 However, in the case of the propane-driven versions, no electricity is required for operation, which means they can be operated without electricity.Composting Toilet

 Eco-friendliness